-An appropriations rider contained in the fiscal year 2015, 2016, 2017, and 2018 Consolidated Appropriations Acts provides budgetary constraints on the federal government's ability to interfere with the implementation of state-based medical cannabis laws.
-The Ninth Circuit Court of Appeals and other courts have interpreted the language to mean that the U.S. Department of Justice (the "POJ") cannot expend funds to prosecute state-law-abiding medical cannabis operators complying strictly with state medical cannabis laws.
+An appropriations rider contained in the fiscal year 2015, 2016, 2017, 2018 and 2019 Consolidated Appropriations Act provides budgetary constraints on the federal government's ability to interfere with the implementation of state-based medical cannabis laws.
+The Ninth Circuit Court of Appeals and other courts have interpreted the language to mean that the U.S. Department of Justice (the "DOJ") cannot expend funds to prosecute state-law-abiding medical cannabis operators complying strictly with state medical cannabis laws.
 The Amendment prohibits the federal government from using congressionally appropriated funds to prevent states from implementing their own medical cannabis laws.
-The Amendment remains in effect through September 30, the end of the 2018 fiscal year, as extended, at which point Congress will decide whether to approve its extension.
+In February 2019, President Trump renewed the amendment as part of the spending bill and it shall remain valid through September 30, 2019.
 Continued reauthorization of the Amendment is predicated on future political developments and cannot be guaranteed.
 If the Amendment expires, federal prosecutors could prosecute even state-compliant medical cannabis operators for conduct within the five-year statute of limitations.
 The Amendment does not protect state legal adult-use cannabis businesses and the DOJ may spend funds to prosecute persons that are operating in accordance with state adult use cannabis laws.

 Violations of any federal laws and regulations could result in significant fines, penalties, administrative sanctions, convictions or settlements arising from civil proceedings conducted by either the federal government or private citizens, or criminal charges and penalties, including, but not limited to, disgorgement of profits, cessation of business activities, divestiture, or prison time.
 This could have a material adverse effect on us, including our reputation and ability to conduct business, our holding (directly or indirectly) of medical and adult-use cannabis licenses in the U.S., the listing of our securities on the Canadian Securities Exchange (the "CSE"), our financial position, operating results, profitability or liquidity or the market price of our publicly traded shares.
-In addition, it is difficult for us to estimate the time or resources that would be needed for the investigation or defense of any such matters or our final resolution because, in part, the time and resources that may be needed are dependent on the nature and extent of any information requested by the applicable authorities involved, and such time or resources could be substantial.
+In addition, it is difficult or us to estimate the time or resources that would be needed for the investigation or defense of any such matters or our final resolution because, in part, the time and resources that may be needed are dependent on the nature and extent of any information requested by the applicable authorities involved, and such time or resources could be substantial.